bensengupta/search/README.md

 ## TODO

-- [ ] Removing documents by id?
 - [ ] Indexing documents should also remove previous documents with same id from index
+  - Removing documents by searching through entire index for id
+  - or pop old document with same id from storage, find what words it contains and only search & remove in those indices